Frequently asked questions (FAQ)

 Telephone-only consultations with providers

 What’s the difference between telehealth/telemedicine and Teladoc®?

 Telehealth/telemedicine refers to a type of care – health care that is delivered remotely, such as over the phone, through video or via other communications platforms.
-Aetna policies have been relaxed to allow any in-network provider to deliver telemedicine and to be reimbursed at the same rate as an in-office visit.
-Many in-network providers are offering telemedicine services; they will evaluate, diagnose and consult with patients remotely.
+Aetna policies have been relaxed to allow any in-network provider to deliver telemedicine.
+In most cases, these providers will be reimbursed at the same rate as an in-office visit, although provider contracts vary and exceptions may apply for some providers.
+Many in-network providers are offering telemedicine services and will evaluate, diagnose and consult with patients remotely.

 Why are CVS Health and Aetna recommending that we use telemedicine during the pandemic?

 Government agencies are strongly encouraging the use of telemedicine to help contain the spread of the COVID-19 virus and to protect critical healthcare providers.
 We encourage members and colleagues to use telemedicine as a first line of defense for non-emergencies, to limit potential exposure.